VerdictPath/VerdictPath/replit.md

 - **HIPAA Security**: Implements AES-256-GCM encryption for PHI at rest, Role-Based Access Control (RBAC) with 6 roles and 23 granular permissions, Patient Consent Management, comprehensive audit logging, and account security measures.
 - **Litigation Progress Tracking**: Comprehensive backend integration for tracking user progress through a 9-stage litigation journey with 60 substages, including database tables, API endpoints, automatic coin rewards, and real-time progress display.
 - **Client/Patient Management**: Includes real-time search functionality by name or email, restructured portals with tab-based navigation (Overview, Roadmap, Medical Hub, Evidence Locker) for individual client/patient details, and robust connection management for users.
-- **Connection Restrictions**: ONLY individual users (userType: 'individual' or 'client') can create connections with law firms or medical providers via connection codes.
-Law firms and medical providers are completely blocked from using connection features - they cannot connect with each other or with individual users via connection codes.
-Backend enforces 403 Forbidden response for non-individual users attempting to use /connections/update-lawfirm or /connections/update-medical-provider endpoints.
+- **Connection Management**: ONLY individual users (userType: 'individual' or 'client') can manage connections with law firms or medical providers.
+Law firms and medical providers are completely blocked from using connection features.
+Individual users can:
+  - Connect with ONE law firm at a time via connection code
+  - Connect with ONE medical provider at a time via connection code
+  - Disconnect from their current law firm (sets law_firm_code to NULL, removes law_firm_clients relationship)
+  - Disconnect from their current medical provider (sets medical_provider_code to NULL, removes medical_provider_patients relationship)
+  - Switch to a different law firm/provider (automatically removes old relationship before creating new one)
+  - Backend enforces 403 Forbidden for non-individual users on all connection endpoints
+  - Endpoints: POST /connections/update-lawfirm, POST /connections/update-medical-provider, POST /connections/disconnect-lawfirm, POST /connections/disconnect-medical-provider
+  - All connection operations prevent orphaned database relationships and maintain data integrity
 - **Subscription Management**: Implements a complete system for individual, law firm, and medical provider subscriptions with Free, Basic, and Premium tiers.
 This includes automatic unique code generation, free trial limits, expanded law firm and medical provider size tiers, and a full upgrade/downgrade protocol with validation.
 - **Gamification Logic**: Coin system for milestones and daily streaks with a fraud-prevented coin-to-credit conversion (lifetime cap of $5 credit).
 - **Universal Invite/Referral System**: Allows all user types to generate unique invite codes, with coin rewards for individual users whose invitees sign up.